 Other Best Practices

-- Use the internal description field for labeling.
+- Use the internal name/internal description fields for labeling.

 - Duplicate menu items and modifier groups easily.